-First of all, on the classic three-striped Adidas logo, you can see how the smallest line has a curvy edge on the left side of it, and how, on the legit sneakers, the edge is sharp instead.
+On the classic three-striped Adidas logo, you can see how the smallest line has a curvy edge on the left side of it.

-Then, on to the actual “adidas” print, you can see how the letters “a” and “d” have an empty space between the round symbol and the stick on the right side of the letters on the fake Yeezys, and how, on the legit sneakers, there is no blank space on the bottom side of the letters, and in fact, it is filled with black paint.
+On the actual “adidas” print, you can see how the letters “a” and “d” have an empty space between the round symbol and the stick on the right side of the letters on the fake Yeezys.

 You will notice that the print is significantly deeper on the authentic insole, as evident in the way shadows create depth.